Nad+ and Niacin: Can You Take Them Together?

 Which specific products are affected?

-• NAD+ lozenges and capsules
+• NAD+ lozenges, capsules, and IV products

 • Nicotinamide riboside (NR / Niagen)